-When we create something art as part of memories, hobby of for sale we should think about protection.
+When we create something art as part of memories, a hobby, or for sale we should think about protection.
 Art is something we need to take care of and make sure it will last years and years to bring joy and inspiration.

 The most common way to protect acrylic painting on canvas is varnishing.
 But it is not the best protective option.
-To ensure the best protection for your painting, consider 5 steps: primed canvas, isolation coat, varnishing, UV-protected sheet with framing and proper maintaining.
-Proper maintenance and storage is vital for acrylic painting protection.
+To ensure the best protection for your painting, consider 5 steps: primed canvas, isolation coat, varnishing, UV-protected sheet with framing, and proper maintenance.
+Proper maintenance and storage are vital for acrylic painting protection.

 In this article: